 What you just had the pleasure of experiencing is the fabled 5th taste: Umami.

-It’s talked about a lot and I was a bit confused on where it comes from and, more importantly, how to get it!
+It has been talked about a lot over the years but for many home cooks (especially Western home cooks) it can be a bit confusing on where it comes from and, more importantly, how to get it!

-So I figured I would do some research on it and I thought that maybe others could benefit from some background on the great 5th taste.
+So I figured I would do some research on it and I thought that maybe others could benefit from some background on the great 5th taste: UMAMI!

 Breaking Down Flavors

 When I was learning about the senses in biology class growing up, I remember learning that there were four main flavors that made up the sense of taste: Sweet, Sour, Bitter, and Salty.
 Any food or flavor that you taste is made up of a combination of those four things.